tai096/DGGames/README.txt

     - Run "pip install -r requirements.txt" to install all dependencies
-    - Run "yarn" to install to install all dependencies from package.json Step 3: Run "mkdir pyenv" -> "cd pyenv" -> "virtualenv venv" Step 4: Run "yarn run server" to start server
+    - Run "yarn" to install to install all dependencies from package.json Step 3: Run "mkdir pyenv" -> "cd pyenv" -> "virtualenv venv" Step 4: Run "yarn run tailwind" to run tailwindcss Step 5: Open new terminal, run "yarn run server" to start server

 *** Note:
     - Before committing your code, You should add new dependencies into requirements.txt